Salespeople aren't focused on the company's key objectives.

 Now, how do you create sales objectives when there are tons of sales metrics?
 Here are the four main types of objectives that you need to know:

 There are a lot of sales objectives and metrics that a sales team can focus on.

 This makes goal-setting a daunting task for managers and executives who want to keep it simple.
 Fortunately, Jordan’s research found that sales objectives can be classified into four main types.

 Market Coverage objectives target your sales team’s capability, tools and resources to cover the market.
-You may dominate a particular geographic location, industry among many others.
+You may dominate a particular geographic location, or industry among many others.

-The target market coverage that you choose will determine the number of hires, budget or time allocated for sales calls.
+The target market coverage that you choose will determine the number of hires, budget, or time allocated for sales calls.

 For example, if you want to get 20% more customers in the upcoming year, you’ll need to improve recruitment efforts to cover a large base.
-You may also purchase new tools to improve the performance of your resellers, brokers or indirect sales agents and allow more time for sales calls.
+You may also purchase new tools to improve the performance of your resellers, brokers, or indirect sales agents and allow more time for sales calls.